-More that 50 people participated in the first Walking Tour of African American Heritage Sites in the City of Lancaster for the 2017 season on Saturday May 6.
-Sponsored by the African American Historical Society of South Central Pennsylvania, the tour features 12 locations around the Downtown area highlighting the heritage of the African American community from the Colonial era to the mid-20th century Civil Rights Movement.
+A new season of African American Heritage Walking Tours will begin on Saturday, May 5, 2018 and continue on the first Saturdays of each month through November 3.
+Sponsored by the African American Historical Society of South Central Pennsylvania, the tours will once again feature 12 locations around the Downtown area highlighting the heritage of the African American community from the Colonial era to the mid-20th century Civil Rights Movement.

 Tour details here.

 Tickets: Adults $8; seniors 62 and older, $7; college students, $5; youth ages 6-18, $2; Free for children under 6.
 No reservations required.

 Visit www.visitlancastercity.com for other event information and directions to the Visitors Center Downtown, 38 Penn Square, Lancaster – 17603.
 Also, for more information contact Randy Harris at 717-808-2941 or at email@example.com.